Final Fantasy 7 Remake: Release date, multiple parts and everything else we know

 Originally published June 5, 2018, and updated regularly to track new information as it's announced.

-Discuss: Final Fantasy 7 Remake: Release date, review roundup and everything you need to know
+Discuss: Final Fantasy 7 Remake: Everything you need to know before playing

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.